zklhp/hexo-generator-category-feed/README.md

 # Feed generator

 Generate Feed for each category separately with Hexo 3.x compatible.
+It is forked from the original [hexo-generator-category-feed](https://github.com/ninjatools/hexo-generator-category-feed).

 ## Install